Kazama1996/spring-boot-react-oauth2-authentication-template/README.md

    Employs the Spring Boot back-end framework, offering robust support for security, stability, and performance.
 This ensures the system can handle complex authentication requirements effectively.

 3. **Comprehensive Authentication Features:**
-      The template provides a full range of authentication features, including account registration, login, password reset emails, and support for third-party logins.
+      The template provides a full range of authentication features, including account registration, login, password reset emails, and support for third-party (Google,Github) logins.

-     - **Google and Facebook OAuth Support:**
-     Easily integrate Google and Facebook OAuth for seamless third-party login experiences.
-Users can sign in using their Google or Facebook credentials, enhancing user convenience.

-4. **JWT Authentication:**
+4. **JWT Authorization:**
-   The system uses JSON Web Token (JWT) to store authentication information in cookies, ensuring identity security.
+   The system uses JSON Web Token (JWT) to store authorization information in cookies, ensuring identity security.
 JWT provides a lightweight, cross-platform authentication solution that effectively manages the user's login status.

 ## How to Use